-The Design and Technology department aims to provide all pupils with an enriching experience within their lessons and extra-curricular activities.
+The Design and Technology department aims to build global Catholic citizens by providing all pupils with an enriching experience within their lessons and extra-curricular activities.
 Through our KS3 curriculum diet, we aim to nurture intellectual curiosity and encourage a lifelong interest in the subject by promoting risk taking and developing problem solving skills.
 We strive to ensure that every pupil, irrespective of their starting point is given the skills and knowledge they need to meet their potential.
 Throughout this process, each pupil is given an insight into the diverse career potential of the subject.

 Design and Technology is about providing opportunities for pupils to develop their capability, combining their investigating, designing and making skills with knowledge and understanding in order to create quality products.
 At St James’ this is achieved through the implementation of the ‘iterative’ design process.
 Iterative design is the process of designing new products through the cycle of testing, prototyping and continual improvement.
 Embedded throughout each of the projects is the Core and Specialist subject knowledge alongside cross-curricular Mathematics and Science requirements, to fully prepare pupils for their GCSE examinations.
 All of which is carefully planned to maximise the 15 hours available for each year group.

 Demonstrating a thorough understanding of the design process is one strand of the Design and Technology GCSE.
 In addition, pupils need to acquire a general knowledge of all material categories and systems but then be able to specialise on one specific area.
 With this in mind, at KS3 we provide all pupils with both a Textiles and Product Design rotation.